Artemis Program Crewed Flyby

 Mission Overview

-Artemis II will be humanity's first crewed voyage to the Moon since Apollo 17 in December 1972 — more than 53 years ago.
-While the mission will not land on the lunar surface, four astronauts will fly around the Moon in the Orion spacecraft, traveling approximately 685,000 miles over roughly 10 days.
+Artemis II is humanity's first crewed voyage to the Moon since Apollo 17 in December 1972 — more than 53 years ago.
+The mission launched April 1, 2026, completed a historic lunar flyby on April 6, and splashed down in the Pacific Ocean off San Diego on April 10 at 8:07 p.m.
+EDT.
+Four astronauts flew around the Moon in the Orion spacecraft (named Integrity by the crew), traveling 694,481 miles over 10 days.

-The mission serves as a critical test of Orion's life support systems with a crew aboard, validating everything from environmental controls to navigation and communication systems in deep space.
-It will also test manual control of the spacecraft, a capability essential for future Artemis landing missions.
+The mission was a critical test of Orion's life support systems with a crew aboard, validating everything from environmental controls to navigation and communication systems in deep space.
+The crew completed manual piloting demonstrations, lunar surface photography of 30 science targets, and broke the Apollo 13 distance record at 252,756 miles from Earth.
+On return, Orion re-entered the atmosphere at Mach 35 and the heat shield performed nominally — a key validation after unexpected erosion during Artemis I.

 Artemis II follows the successful uncrewed Artemis I mission, which flew the same trajectory in late 2022.
 However, Artemis I revealed unexpected erosion and cracking in Orion's heat shield — issues that required extensive analysis and fixes before putting a crew aboard, contributing to schedule delays.